PX4/PX4-user_guide/en/contribute/docs.md

      Don't break lines based on some arbitrary line length.
    - Format using _prettier_ (_VSCode_ is a has extensions can be used for this).

+4. Videos:

+   - Youtube videos can be added using the format `@[youtube](https://youtu.be/<youtube-video-id>)` (supported via the [markdown-it-video](https://www.npmjs.com/package/markdown-it-video) plugin).
+     - Use instructional videos sparingly as they date badly, and are hard to maintain.
+     - Cool videos of airframes in flighyt are always welcome.

 ## Where Do I Add Changes?

 Add new files in folders that cover similar topics.